 * numeric character references in ordinary content.
 The exact position and

 * number of splits is not specified.
-If the feature is false
+If the feature is false,

 * unrepresentable characters in a CDATA section are reported as errors.
 The